-The 1990 Institute’s Beyond the Conversation discussion series brings a panel of speakers to you for a conversation about subjects that matter to Asian Americans, as well as insights on modern China on a more human level.
+The 1990 Institute’s discussion series tackles subjects that matter to Asian Americans, as well as insights on modern China on a more human level.
 This is a complement to our Video Series and is meant to be interactive, allowing our audience to exchange ideas as well as explore the subject matter more deeply with experts.
 This series will provide you with a more in-depth understanding of Asian American issues and aspects of China that you want to know but never had the opportunity to ask.
 Our aim is to spread understanding by having conversations and breaking down complex issues.

 The Rise of China and Asian Americans